ronbrueher/repo/README.md

 ## Build
 1. Download the BatchAnalyzer java project from github.
-2. From the BatchAnalyzer directory, enter:
+2. From the BatchAnalyzer directory, enter the following two commands to make the build script executable and to build the project:

 ~~~
+chmod +x build
 build
 ~~~